iotdomain/iotdomain-standard/iotdomain-standard.md

 ## \$history: Publish History of Recent Output Values

 The payload for the '\$history' command contains an ordered list of the recent values.
 The history is published each time a value changes.
-The history publication is optional and intended for users that like to view a 24 hour trend.
+The history publication is optional and can be enabled with the node or output 'publishHistory' configuration.
+It is intended for users that like to view a 24 hour trend.
 It can also be used to check for missing values in case transport reliability is untrusted.
 The content is not required to persist between publisher restarts.

-Address:  **\{domain}/\{publisherid}/\{nodeid|alias}/\{type}/\{instance}/\$history**
+Address:  **\{domain}/\{publisherid}/\{nodeid}/\{type}/\{instance}/\$history**

 The message structure: